dzhong2/PoPets25-133-rebutal/CR1-additional-attacks.md

 ## Common Review 1: Additional attacks (Reviewer A & B & C)

-In this table we present the attack accuracy and TPR@1%FPR of the baseline attacks to be added in revision.
-The results are measured on Character dataset when the target model is ResNet
+In this table, we present the attack accuracy and TPR@1%FPR of the baseline attacks to be added in the revision.
+The results are measured on the Character dataset, with the target model being ResNet.

 | Attacks applied in paper | TIMIA | ML-leak [1] | Mentr [2]      |  LiRA [3]  |  RMIA [4]  |
 |--------------------------|-------|------------|------------|------------|------------|